yassouali/fast.ai_notes/intro_to_ML/lecture1.md

 ___

-# Lesson 1 - Introduction to Random Forests
+# Lecture 1 - Introduction to Random Forests

 Now for the data, we'll use Kaggle data, and there is a trick to download it using cURL from the terminal, by capturing the GET resquest using the inspect element / Network of Firefox browser: